Categories

 $x = @a

 In Perl 6 it's the other way round: by default you don't lose anything, the scalar just stores the array.
 This was made possible by introducing a generic item context (called scalar in Perl 5) and more specialized numeric, integer and string contexts.
-Void and List context remain unchanged.
+Void and List context remain unchanged, though void context is now called sink context.

 You can force contexts with special syntax.